Zhijun Liao, Xinrui Wang, Xingyong Chen and Quan Zou Pages 594 - 602 ( 9 )

-Department of Biochemistry and Molecular Biology, School of Basic Medical Sciences, Fujian Medical University, Fuzhou, State Key Laboratory for Medical Genomics, Shanghai Institute of Hematology, Rui-Jin Hospital affiliated to School of Medicine, Shanghai Jiao Tong University, Shanghai, Department of Neurology, Fujian Provincial Hospital, Fujian Medical University Shengli Clinical College, Fuzho, State Key Laboratory of Medicinal Chemical Biology, Nankai University, Tianjin
+Department of Biochemistry and Molecular Biology, School of Basic Medical Sciences, Fujian Medical University, Fuzhou, State Key Laboratory for Medical Genomics, Shanghai Institute of Hematology, Rui-Jin Hospital affiliated to School of Medicine, Shanghai Jiao Tong University, Shanghai, Department of Neurology, Fujian Provincial Hospital, Fujian Medical University Shengli Clinical College, Fuzhou, School of Computer and Technology, Tianjin University, Tianjin